bicanski/HBPcollab/README.md

 In some case code will only be made available some time after publication of a corresponding article.

-Please note, the creator of the repository is not teh author of all the material provided (with permission).
+Please note, the creator of the repository is not the author of all the material provided (with permission).

 This repository is not intended for active development at the moment.